-- All candidates must submit a current resume and a personal written statement (one page) indicating why they wish to pursue this degree with the application form and required application fee.
+- All candidates must submit a current resume and a personal written statement (one page) indicating why they wish to pursue this degree with the application form.

 - All candidates must hold and submit a copy of a current Teaching Certificate in Music with the application.

 - All candidates must submit three letters of recommendation with the application, which address the candidate's readiness for graduate study.